maratai/craftery/fiber_arts/fiber_arts.md

 - [Fancy Kitty](https://www.fancy-kitty.com/) blending board and wool picker, both terrific.
 - Lazy Kate - came as an extra with the Ashford Traveller, not sure of the manufacturer.
 - Nålbinding needles, various, from friends and family.
+- niddy noddy - mine was an extra with the Ashford Traveller, cleverly made of PVC pipe!
 - [Strauch](http://strauchfiber.com/index.php) drum carder, obtained secondhand.
 Works beautifully.

 # Dyeing